Shuhua-Group/TMRCA/README.md

 This program is compiled in centos7, older systems may not be supported.

-If you have problem using the compiled program, it can still be run in the following way: `python2 TMRCA.py2.py [--options]`; OR `python3 TMRCA.py3.py [--options]`.
-All the required packages are accessible in conda.
+If you have any problem using the compiled program, you can use the other 2 scripts in the following way: `python2 TMRCA.py2.py [--options]`; OR `python3 TMRCA.py3.py [--options]`.

 ---